netsampler/goflow2/docs/templates.md

 ## Common wrappers

-* Pruning wrapper (`utils/templates.pruningTemplateSystem`)
-  * Keeps a template count per router and triggers `onEmpty(key)` when the last template is removed.
-  * Used by `InMemoryRegistry` and `JSONRegistry` to drop empty router entries.
 * Expiry wrapper (`utils/templates.ExpiringTemplateSystem` / `ExpiringRegistry`)
   * Tracks template update timestamps and expires stale templates on a TTL.
-  * Maintains per-router counts in the registry and prunes empty routers.
+  * Maintains per-router counts in the registry and prunes empty routers (including empty systems that never received templates).
 * Persistence wrapper (`utils/templates.JSONRegistry` / `jsonPersistingTemplateSystem`)
   * Persists all templates to a JSON file, batching writes.
   * Uses a pruning wrapper around the base system to maintain counts and delete empty routers.